os-assignments/os-assignments.github.io/versions/v1/content/_index.md

 }
 ```

-If you hover over boxes like these, the {{% icon icon="copy" %}} icon will appear in the upper
+If you hover over a code snippet box, a copy button {{% icon icon="copy" %}} will appear in the upper
 right corner of the box.
-Press this icon to copy the context of the box.
+Press this button to copy the context of the box.
+Now
+you can paste the code snippet in your code editor.

 ## Author